ballerina-platform/ballerina-dev-website/swan-lake/learn-the-language/language-basics.md

 }
 ```

-Curly braces are required in if-else statements and all compound statements in Ballerina.
+If-else statements and all compound statements in Ballerina require curly braces.
 However, the parenthesis before the curly braces are optional.

 ## Nil